originalsouth/libmd/doc/markdown/interactions.md

 \code{.cpp}
     /* Uses predefined Hookean spring potential, indexed by POT::HOOKEAN */

-    vector<ldf> params = {1.0,2.0};                          // Vector of two parameters for a Hookean spring -- spring constant and rest length ui onespring = md<dim>::add_interaction(POT::HOOKEAN, &params); // Create a Hookean interaction with the given parameters and store its index in onespring md<dim>::add_typeinteraction(2,8,onespring);  // Add a Hookean interaction between particles of type 2 and type 8 with defined params
+    vector<ldf> params = {1.0,2.0};     // Vector of two parameters for a Hookean spring
+                                        // (spring constant and rest length)
+    ui onespring = md<dim>::add_interaction(POT::HOOKEAN, &params);
+                                        // Create a Hookean interaction with the given parameters
+                                        // and store its index in onespring md<dim>::add_typeinteraction(2,8,onespring);  // Add a Hookean interaction between particles of
+                                        // type 2 and type 8 with defined params
 \endcode

 \code{.cpp}